leecheng28/FIT3140-SpikesExperiments/README.md

 ```bash
 node Spike.js
 ```
-The morse code letter will be printed out if there is a match between randomly generated data, null otherwise.
+The morse code letter will be printed out if there is a match between randomly generated data and a pre-stored morse code table array, null otherwise.
 The average execution time, longest exection time, shortest exection time of a number of tests will be printed out too.

 ## Who do I talk to? ##